sahaile/sahaile/README.md

   <b>A Software Developer at the University of Alberta</b>
 </p>

-- 🔭 I’m currently working on an **an iOS app using Swift, Node.js, and PostgreSQL to help users discover nearby businesses utilizing Google APIs.**
+- 🔭 I’m currently working on an **an iOS app using Swift, Node.js, and AWS to help users discover nearby businesses utilizing Google APIs.**
 - 🌱 I’m currently learning **Swift, PostgreSQL, and NodeJS**
 - 📫 How to reach me **hailesimonn@gmail.com**